tinymce/tinymce-docs/get-started/upload-images.md

 > Please note, this image upload feature is available for TinyMCE version 4.3 and above.
 Alternatively, the [PowerPaste plugin]({{ site.baseurl }}/plugins/powerpaste/) is capable of this functionality in versions of TinyMCE 4.0 and above.

 The image uploader is designed to complement the new image editing functionality of TinyMCE 4.3.
 Images that are edited within TinyMCE can be uploaded using this function.
-Local images that are added through other means - for example drag and drop when using the [paste_data_images]({{ site.baseurl }}/plugins/paste/#paste_data_images) configuration property or using Ephox's PowerPaste Plugin - can also be uploaded using this functionality.
+Local images that are added through other means.
+For example drag and drop when using the [paste_data_images]({{ site.baseurl }}/plugins/paste/#paste_data_images) configuration property is one way or using Ephox's PowerPaste Plugin can also be used.

 Once uploaded, TinyMCE will automatically update the `<image>` src attribute with the new path to the remote image.

 Local images can be uploaded to TinyMCE through the use of the new `editor.uploadImages()` function.
 This functionality is handled asynchronously, meaning that it is possible for users to save their content before all images have completed uploading.
 If this occurs, no server path to the remote image will be available and the images will be stored as Base 64.

 To avoid this situation, it is recommended that the `editor.uploadImages()` function be executed prior to submitting the editor contents to the server.
 Once all images have been uploaded, a success callback can be utilized to execute code.
-This success callback can be used to save the editor's content to the server through a `POST`, again helping to prevent the above situation.
+This success callback can be used to save the editor's content to the server through a `POST`.

 ##### Using uploadImages with jQuery